Shaunak-Chatterjee/SDP_Newscraper/README.md

 <br />
 To run the script double click on the assemble.py and wait for it to complete.

-##Frontend
+## Frontend <br />
-News Scrapper is a chrome extension written in React which scraps top news website to show news articles to users in condensed form.
+It is a chrome extension written in React which scraps top news website to show news articles to users in condensed form.